1. What Is Recreation Therapy (RT)?

 California State facilities and other facilities in the state have abused the title of Recreation Therapist in their hiring practices.
 There have been instances of people using the title who do not meet the standards for care.

-Some Recreation Therapists have been working on licensure for RT for years.
-California has the potential and the assistance through the California Parks and Recreation Society (CPRS), California Board of Recreation and Park Certification (CBRPC), and the National Council on Therapeutic Recreation Certification (NCTRC) to help follow through with licensure.
+Some Recreation Therapists have been working on licensure for years.
+California has the potential and the assistance through the California Parks and Recreation Society (CPRS), California Board of Recreation Therapy Certification (CBRTC), and the National Council on Therapeutic Recreation Certification (NCTRC) to help follow through with licensure.
 Utah, North Carolina, New Hampshire, and Oklahoma currently have licensure and are willing to assist the task force with the successful steps they took to obtain licensure.
 Ten other states are currently in the process of seeking licensure.

 11. How will licensure benefit consumers, Recreation Therapists, and the RT profession?